 Brian has been at Ohana for the past four years teaching H.O.P.E, electives and team sports.
 He enjoys coming up created new games and activities to keep our students active.
 Brian also helps organize and coordinate many of Ohana’s SEL (social and emotional learning) programs.

-Jonathan has been at Ohana since it came into existence 7 years ago.
+Jonathan has been at Ohana since it came into existence 8 years ago.
 He received his degree in elementary education with a minor in communication from Palm Beach Atlantic University.
 While at school on a golf scholarship he received the award, Student Leader of the Year; the most prestigious award given out by the university.
 Jonathan is an accomplished songwriter and musician.
 He and his brothers formed the band, Georgia, and were signed to Atlantic Records from 2006-2009.
-While with Atlantic Records, they toured the country and recorded two records with some of the biggest names in the business.
+While with Atlantic Records, they toured the country and recorded two records.
+Jonathan has been fortunate enough to tour and record with some of the biggest names in the business.
+Jonathan is currently recording a solo LP called My Little Life and is set to be released later this year.
 His passion has always been working with children and music, and this is what brought Jonathan to Ohana Institute where he created Ohana Records.
-Two years ago, Jonathan introduced his newest program called Rock On The Road which is known as the first ever student-led tour.
+Three years ago, Jonathan introduced his newest program called Rock On The Road which is known as the first ever student-led tour.
 In this program, students tour around the country planting the seed of music.
+In just three years, the program has played for more than 8000 students.
 Jonathan’s programs at Ohana Records are always evolving into the next phase.
-Last year he introduced Ohana Live, an intimate music venue at Ohana Institute where students and national acts can perform.
-This year’s programs will be begin using their new mobile stage trailer to showcase the students’ musical talents.
+Two years ago he introduced Ohana Live, an intimate music venue at Ohana Institute where students and national acts can perform.
+Last year’s programs began using their new mobile stage trailer to showcase the students’ musical talents.
+Jonathan is quite excited about the new studio and the opportunities connected with that in 2018-2019.
 You can find more information on all of his programs at www.ohanarecords.com and www.rockontheroad.org.
 Jonathan’s wife Christine is a hygienist at 30A Smiles and also a photographer.
-Jonathan is also the proud owner of the school’s mascot Maggie and the worship leader at Chapel at the Beach located in Rosemary Beach.
+Jonathan is also the proud owner of the school’s mascot Maggie and the worship & youth leader at Chapel at the Beach located in Rosemary Beach.
 His other interest include fishing, gardening, camping, kayaking and golfing.

 Julie Martin received her Bachelor of Fine Art from the University of Georgia with special emphasis in drawing and painting.
 She studied art in Cortona, Italy during her sophomore and senior years of college.
 She attended the University of North Florida for certifications in Art k-12 and Elementary Education.
 She has taught in Jacksonville, Florida, Columbus, Georgia, and at Seaside Neighborhood School before accepting the position at Ohana.
-This is Julie’s third year at Ohana.
-Julie will be teaching Art & Leadership to the Elements and Foundations students as well as Fine Arts to Middle and High School students.
-Julie also manages both the Yearbook and Internship Programs.
+Both of the Martin children are graduates of Ohana Institute.
+Julie and her husband enjoy the creative environment and lifestyle of 30A, it is what drew them to the area in 2002.

 Born and raised in a small town in Northwest Illinois, Ms. Jodie cultivated a love for learning, the outdoors and community that continues to drive her today.
 Ms. Jodie obtained a bachelor’s degree in Education from Carroll University in Waukesha, Wisconsin.
 Following college, she served in AmeriCorps *NCCC and traveled throughout the United States.
 This year of service taught Ms. Jodie the value of giving back which remains a central focus in her work.